Resen Municipality: Demographics

-During the Ottoman period the now former village of Bukovo (Bukovë), a Macedonian settlement that later became populated only with Macedonian Muslims and Albanians became depopulated after they left the village during the Balkan Wars (1912-1913).
+During the Ottoman period the now former village of Bukovo (Bukovë), a Macedonian settlement that later became populated only with Torbeš and Albanians became depopulated after they left the village during the Balkan Wars (1912-1913).
 Of settlements with Prespa Muslim Albanians most are Sunni, except in Gorna Bela Crkva.
 A small number of Bektashi Albanians, known locally as Kolonjarë (people of Kolonjë) who trace their arrival from the region of Kolonjë, southern Albania between the late 18th and early 19th century lived in Ljubojno, Nakolec and Krani.

 After the fall of the Ottoman empire and some population movements Kolonjarë inhabit Gorna Bela Crkva, Dolna Bela Crkva and Asamati.
 The Albanian population in Resen settled there during the first decades of the 19th century originating from the Yanya vilayet.
 In contemporary times Muslim Albanians live in small numbers within Resen.
 A small number of Albanian speaking Muslim Romani used to live in Krani and Nakolec which during the latter decades of the 20th century have migrated to Ohrid and Resen.

 Traditionally a class and religious divide existed between the Bektashi Kolonjarë who formed the local former ruling Ottoman elite or bejlerë and now contemporary Prespa Albanian intelligentsia and Sunni Albanians villagers, referred to by Kolonjarë as arbutë (peons, commoners) or të vêndë (locals).

-Sunni Albanians from Sopotsko, Grnčari and Dolna Bela Crkva traditionally highlighted their religious identity over a linguistic one having closer economic and social relations with local Turks and Macedonian Muslims and being distant from Orthodox Macedonians.
+Sunni Albanians from Sopotsko, Grnčari and Dolna Bela Crkva traditionally highlighted their religious identity over a linguistic one having closer economic and social relations with local Turks and Torbeš and being distant from Orthodox Macedonians.
 Differences between both Bektashi and Sunni Prespa Albanian communities over time have disappeared through intermarriage and closer communal and cultural relations.
 The local Prespa dialect of Tosk Albanian being on the periphery of Albanian speech has been strongly influenced by the Macedonian language resulting in the loss of vowel length and the phoneme h, while the alveolar trill (rr, /r/) has merged into the alveolar tap (r /ɾ/).

+Inhabited places

+There are 41 inhabited places in this municipality.